4 Ways to Get Residents Involved in Planning

 Their Own Activities

-- Suggestion Box.
+2. Suggestion Box.
+Do you have residents who always say that everything’s fine?
+Well, one way to get them to “tell the truth” is with the use of an anonymous suggestion box.
 Place a colorful suggestion box near your Activity Room where residents can leave their suggestions.
-Consider creating slips of paper that start with: "If I could add or change one thing with the Activity Program, I would add or change..."
+Consider creating slips of paper that start with: “If I could add or change one thing with the Activity Program, I would add or change…”

-- Facility Poll.
+4. Facility Poll.
 Get to know your residents better by recruiting volunteers to poll your residents and ask them questions about the things that they like.
+(Residents may be more truthful with your volunteers than with the activity staff.)
 Take the answers that you receive and use them as inspiration for developing new activity ideas.